 Week 33: Sandbox Tools from MMx Courses - August 9–15

-Week 34: What Can Pharmacy Students in Ethiopia Learn from Supply Chain Management? - August 16–22
+Week 34: What Pharmacy Students in Ethiopia Can do with Supply Chain Education - August 16–22

 Week 35: Activity from SC1x - August 23–29

 There are times when you need to expand your scope and think outside your own domain silo and have a look at the entire system.
 Review this systems thinking perspective video from our Supply Chain Fundamentals online course.
 The whole idea here is to think of the entire supply chain as a system that interacts with itself and with external factors.
 In this video we aim to understand what is a variable, what do I make a decision on, and what is a constraint?
 What do I have to live within?
 When you think about this system in this perspective, it allows you to think of what you can control, and why things get complex.

 Week 36: Overview of SCM Master's Programs at MIT - August 30–September 6

 Gain an advanced, practical, focused foundation in Supply Chain Management.
 Our #1-ranked Supply Chain Management master's programs combine a rigorous curriculum with unique cross-cultural experience and offer outstanding opportunities for career advancement.

 MIT's SCM master's programs are optimized for early-career supply chain, logistics, and operations professionals.
 Advance your skills in our on-campus or blended online/residential programs, and return to the workforce at a higher level of responsibility and a higher salary.

 September – Resilience